Case No. 2:18-cv-09490-SVW-PJWx (C.D. Cal.)

 While the specific amount that each Class member will receive may vary significantly, depending on the amount of cash advance fees he or she was assessed during the Class Period, the average award to Settlement Class members based on the Net Cash Settlement Amount divided by the number of Settlement Class members is estimated to be approximately $19.46.Back To Top

 If you are in the Settlement Class and entitled to receive a payment, you do not need to do anything to receive the relief to which you are entitled under the Settlement.
-If the Court approves the Settlement and it becomes final and effective, you will automatically receive a payment.Back To Top
+The Court has approved the Settlement and once it becomes final and effective, you will automatically receive a payment.Back To Top

-Section 2.3 (Releases) of the Settlement Agreement describes the precise legal claims that you give up if you remain in the Settlement.Back To Top
+Section 2.3 (Releases) of the Settlement Agreement describes the precise legal claims that you gave up by remaining in the Settlement.Back To Top

-No. You will not receive a payment if you exclude yourself from the Settlement.Back To Top
+No. You will not receive a payment if you excluded yourself from the Settlement.Back To Top

 The Court has appointed lawyers to represent you and others in the Settlement Class as “Class Counsel,” including: